ShreyRavi/covid-19-data-visualization/README.md

 The COVID-19 data is sourced from the New York Times's public GitHub repository CSV of COVID-19 data, from [here](https://github.com/nytimes/covid-19-data).

 ## Future Plans
-- More efficient parsing of data (right now, we're pulling EVERY TIME the slider is moved!)
+- More efficient parsing of data
+- Possible date range GIF-like visualizations of growth over time
+- Database to store data rather than pulling everytime from NYT